Stylok5/Games-group-finder_Frontend/README.md

 You can find the deployed project [here](https://group-finder-for-games.netlify.app/)

 As most actions are locked before authentication registration would be required, but you can also use the premade user's credential which would be: user@gmail.com for email and **userPassword** for password.
-You can also login with user1@gmail.com and user2@gmail.com using the same password as before, if you want to perform adittional tests.
+You can also login with user1@gmail.com and user2@gmail.com using the same password as before, if you want to perform additional tests.
+The game "Rust" which is the first one on the games list has groups already created.

 ![Alt text](https://i.imgur.com/RE50Eee.png "Optional title")